Rashid Qureshi: Military career

 Qureshi was commissioned in the Pakistan Army on 17 April 1971 in the 44th PMA Long Course.
 During the Indo-Pakistani War of 1971, he was stationed at the Lahore Sector.

 After the war, Qureshi's company was stationed at the Rawalpindi sector where he became a staff officer at the General Headquarters (GHQ).
-In 1987, he was promoted to Lieutenant Colonel, and was made General Officer Commanding of the 10th Battalion.
-In 1991, he became a Colonel in the Army, and was made Military Secretary to General Pervez Musharraf at the Joint Chief of Staff Committee Secretariat.
+In 1987, he was promoted to lieutenant colonel, and was made general officer commanding of the 10th Battalion.
+In 1991, he became a colonel in the Army, and was made military secretary to General Pervez Musharraf at the Joint Chief of Staff Committee Secretariat.

-After the war, Qureshi's company was stationed at the Rawalpindi sector where he became a staff officer at the General Headquarters (GHQ).
-In 1987, he was promoted to Lieutenant Colonel, and was made General Officer Commanding of the tenth Battalion.
-In 1991, he became a Colonel in the Army, and was made Military Secretary to General Pervez Musharraf at the Joint Chief of Staff Committee Secretariat.

 Inter-services public relations

-In 1996, Qureshi joined the Inter-Services Public Relations (ISPR).
-In 1997, he was promoted as one-star general (brigadier-general) in the Army.
-In 1998, he was made director-general of the ISPR.
+In 1998, Qureshi joined the Inter-Services Public Relations (ISPR).He was made director-general of the ISPR.

-He was also a Principal Military Spokesperson of General Pervez Musharraf.
+He was also a principal military spokesperson of General Pervez Musharraf.

 He retired from the Pakistan Army in 2005 and currently resides in Islamabad, Pakistan.

 2007 helicopter crash

 On 9 October 2007, in a helicopter crash which killed four people, and injured five, Qureshi was amongst those who were injured.
 The helicopter was one of three escorting Pervez Musharraf to Azad Kashmir.